ArthiaCarnation/ArthiaCarnation/README.md

 <p align="Right">
 " I’ll sing of you, Of the girl who taught a rebel to believe in the morning sky even beyond the storm barrier. "
         <p align="center">
-                guess whos just a girl and just THAT GIRL im crine
+                guess whos just a girl and just THAT GIRL im crine Viviana and Arthia shared a single body before Arthia took over which is why Viviana has the same hairstyle.
+Viviana's hair was supposed to be all black, but after meeting Venti, she began to have pink ends because she was becoming Arthia.
+It was as if meeting Venti triggered an Arthia soul within Viviana.
+After becoming the primacy, Arthia separated her soul from her body because they were eventually still different souls.
                    <p align="center">
                 <img width="900" alt="1000002175" src="https://github.com/user-attachments/assets/12516706-25f6-4693-b343-1777cfcd3c9d" />
                 <p align="center">